 We understand that adverse circumstances will very occasionally force students to arrive late at school but would ask that all parents and carers remind students of the school rules regarding punctuality:

 - Students should arrive at school and be in their form rooms before 8.30am and should register with their Form Tutor.

-- Students arriving late should sign in at reception and explain their lateness to their Tutor at the next registration.
-Students who are persistently late (late three times in a term, and each subsequent late thereafter) will attend a restorative meeting to explain their inability to arrive punctually and describe actions that will be taken to correct this.
-We expect parents/carers to refine travel arrangements to ensure students arrive in plenty of time.
+- Students arriving late should sign in at reception and explain their lateness to their tutor at registration.
+Students who are persistently late (late three times in a term, and each subsequent late thereafter) will attend a restorative meeting to discuss persistent lateness.
+Students may be issued with consequences if they are unable to give a legitimate reason for lateness.

 |= number of days absent||Approximate number of weeks||= number of lessons missed|

 We strongly urge parents/carers to avoid booking holidays during term time.
 We appreciate there may be exceptional circumstances behind a request for leave.
 If this is the case, you should give a detailed explanation as to why it is necessary for you to take your child out of school by completing this form and sending it to firstname.lastname@example.org where it will be forwarded to Mr Martin for his consideration.

 Leave of absence for holiday purposes is only authorised under very exceptional circumstances.
 At Katherine Warington we do not believe that children should be removed from school during term time for this purpose and parents and carers should certainly not expect such leave to be granted as a right.